Who We Are

 To provide input on future efforts, please click the button below to submit a Public Input form.

-The draft Goals/Priorities/Objectives for Fiscal Year 2025 were developed after receiving public input and input from DRSD staff based on calls/cases over the past year.
-Public comment is open until September 22, 2024.
-Finalized Priorities and Objectives are subject to approval by the DRSD Board of Directors at its annual meeting in September 2024.
+The Goals/Priorities/Objectives for Fiscal Year 2026 were developed after receiving public input and input from DRSD staff based on calls/cases over the past year and approved by the DRSD Board of Directors at its annual meeting in September 2025.

 1.1 Assist individuals with disabilities through case services by responding to allegations of abuse, neglect, or rights violations in facilities and community settings.